-In this paper we have explored the possibility to use a content-based image analysis technique to aid the process of spatial image annotation.
+In this paper we explored the possibility to use a content-based image analysis technique to aid the process of spatial image annotation.
 The study shows there are indeed some points where the "semantic gap" can be bridged.
+A number of spatial concepts specified by human annotators were compatible with annotations produced by the tool.
 The results of the study seem to indicate that the absolute positions in the tool are roughly the same as the concepts that human annotators use.
 However, a number of relative spatial relations that people tend to use are missing from the tool.
 The choice of the set of spatial concepts was based on pragmatics, namely those for which automatic detection methods were available.
 The evaluation showed that this is a severe limitation since people often use three dimensional concepts, which are very hard to detect.
 Other frequently used concepts that the tool could not handle were connected and between.
 We are planning to include those in the next version of the spatial annotation tool.
 Two concepts included in the tool were hardly used by human annotators: Far and Near.
 It would be interesting to see whether this is also the case in other domains than art paintings.